Lithium sulfate: Physical properties

 Lithium sulfate is soluble in water, though it does not follow the usual trend of increasing solubility of most salts with temperature.
 To the contrary, its solubility in water decreases with increasing temperature, as its dissolution is an exothermic process.
 This relatively unusual property, also called retrograde solubility, is shared with few inorganic compounds, such as calcium hydroxide (portlandite, an important mineral phase of hydrated cement paste), the calcium sulfates (gypsum, bassanite, and anhydrite) and lanthanoid sulfates whose dissolution reactions are also exothermic.
 The retrograde solubility is common for gases dissolution in water, but less frequently encountered for the dissolution of solids.
 Calcium carbonate also exhibits a retrograde solubility, but it also depends on the behavior of CO_{2} dissolution in the calco-carbonate equilibria.

 Lithium sulfate crystals, being piezoelectric, are also used in ultrasound-type non-destructive testing because they are very efficient sound receivers.
 However, they do suffer in this application because of their water solubility.

 Since it has hygroscopic properties, the most common form of lithium sulfate is lithium sulfate monohydrate.
 Anhydrous lithium sulfate has a density of 2.22 g/cm3 but, weighing lithium sulfate anhydrous can become cumbersome as it must be done in a water lacking atmosphere.

 Lithium sulfate has pyroelectric properties.
 When aqueous lithium sulfate is heated, the electrical conductivity also increases.
 The molarity of lithium sulfate also plays a role in the electrical conductivity; optimal conductivity is achieved at 2 M and then decreases.

-When solid lithium sulfate is dissolved in water it has an endothermic disassociation.
-This is different from sodium sulfate which has an exothermic disassociation.
+When solid lithium sulfate is dissolved in water it has an exothermic disassociation.
+This is similar to sodium sulfate which also has an exothermic disassociation.
 However, the exact energy of disassociation is difficult to quantify as it seems also to depend on the quantity (number of mols) of the salt added to water.
 Small amounts of dissolved lithium sulfate induce a much greater temperature change per mol than large amounts.

 Crystal properties

 Lithium sulfate has two different crystal phases.
 In common phase II form, Lithium sulfate has a sphenoidal monoclinic crystal system that has edge lengths of a = 8.23Å b = 4.95Å c = 8.47Å β = 107.98°.
-When lithium sulfate is heated passed 130 ℃ it changes to a water free state but retains its crystal structure.
-It is not until 575 ℃ when there is a transformation from phase II to phase I. The crystal structure changes to a face centered cubic crystal system, with an edge length of 7.07Å.
+When lithium sulfate is heated passed 130 °C it changes to a water free state but retains its crystal structure.
+It is not until 575 °C when there is a transformation from phase II to phase I. The crystal structure changes to a face centered cubic crystal system, with an edge length of 7.07Å.
 During this phase change, the density of lithium sulfate changes from 2.22 to 2.07 g/cm3.